-- Both of them allow you to comment and to have a conversation internally within the platform itself.
+- Both of them allow you to comment and have a conversation internally within the platform itself.

 - Attaching the files is simple and easy in both software.

-Each PM management software allows commenting on tasks, managing conversations stored at a single location.
+Each PM management software allows commenting on tasks, and managing conversations stored at a single location.
 The process, as stated above, enables the users to get involved in a conversation whenever they feel necessary & also can make quick decisions even if they are not engaged in it at an initial phase.

 Asana organizes the tasks in the same way as done by Trello.
-But, working with the larger groups, Trello gets cumbersome.
+But, working with larger groups, Trello gets cumbersome.
 Whereas, Asana has calendar and timeline formats that give an idea about the pending tasks on the particular dates or due dates for completing a project.

 Some of the features can be described as follows: